CKC-Technologies/tunl-embedded-payment-form/README.md

 ![image](https://user-images.githubusercontent.com/2927894/228838375-834b7849-ef64-402b-ab8d-cfbf9d439a6c.png)

-The bare minimum form will process a `preauth` transaction for `$0.01` and then immediately void it.
+This basic form will process a `verify` only transaction for `$0.01` and then immediately void it.
 This is obviously not very useful except for quick testing to make sure you can connect to your Tunl account.
 In the [next section](#all-available-options) we will see how to customize our form and add more context.
-Things like, card holder name, amount, transaction type, whether or not to immediately void the transaction, etc.
+Things like, card holder name, amount, transaction type, etc.

 >Side Note: You can find this voided preauth under [Settled Reports](https://test.tunl.com/payments/settled) in your Tunl Account.
 Sort by timestamp descending and filter by VOID_PREAUTH.